 Musical Door Harp

-Gentle sounds announce the arrival of kids as they enter the classroom decorated with this door harp.
+Gentle sounds announce the arrival of kids as they enter the classroom decorated with this Musical Door Harp.
 Something special to add to their school days memories.

 3 5/8” jingle bells